department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/nov-site-visit/visit-notes.md

 * For some reason, all their PT, chiropractic, acupuncture, and OT appointments tell the patient that they are in the wrong are when checking in via the kiosk.
 This causes confusion, because the patients aren’t in the wrong spot.
 * MSA find having to help Veterans with the kiosk as often as they do to be a big frustrations.
     * If they don’t have their card, then the MSAs often have to talk Veterans through how to check-in with their SSN.
+* VetLink shows the most recent patient at the top.
+It will flash "new patient" if you are in another screen.

 ### VSE Feedback
 * It doesn’t automatically refresh, so you can’t see the colors change for the patient statuses on the calendar until you force a refresh.
     * When you click the refresh button on the screen, it clears out the clinical view (calendar and bottom part of the screen).
 When you are trying to observe the patient’s status, this is a problem.
+You have to leave the screen and come back to see patients populate.
+There is also a lag when refreshing.
 * There is a lag time when looking at VSE GUI.
 * Access to correct clinics need to be easier.
 Currently, they have to manually pull them up often. - Mentioned by MSA and MSA lead.